 In Tanzania, there are many examples of established small-scale processing centers.
 These centers are usually commissioned as compliments to mines and sized according to the processing needs of management.
 These centers process ore in “batches.”
 Often these centers sit empty while management accumulates enough ore to run a processing cycle.

 WAZI enables ASGMs with modern processing facilities to generate additional revenue processing the ore of otherwise mercury-dependent ASGMs.
 Similar to Miners, Mwamba onboards processors to the WAZI network after ensuring legal compliance and acceptable operating standards.
-Processors are paid based on processing capacity used ad hoc, and do not assume any risk related to the gold content of the materials.
+Processors are paid based on capacity used and do not assume any risk related to the gold content of the materials.
 Mwamba manages verification, booking, transport, and sales in a fully integrated mine-to-market responsible gold supply chain.

 De-risking Industrial Mining Operations, Profitably